How does it work?

 In other words, the Commission delegates the management of certain actions to external entities, while still retaining overall final responsibility for the general budget execution.

 - Shared management; i.e. implementation tasks are delegated to EU member states (only for cross–border cooperation programmes with EU countries).

 In the context of direct management, Sector Budget Support is yet another tool for delivering pre-accession assistance and achieving sustainable results under IPA II.
 It consists of financial transfers to the national treasury account of an IPA II beneficiary and requires performance assessment and capacity development, based on partnership and mutual accountability.
 It is delivered through Sector Reform Contracts.

 Monitoring and evaluation of assistance

-The Commission publishes an annual report on pre-accession assistance for the European Parliament, the EU Council and the European Economic and Social Committee.
-The report covers the previous budget year (i.e. the 2012 report covers 2011 and so on).
+The Commission publishes an annual report on pre-accession assistance.
+This report covers the previous budget year (i.e. the 2013 report covers 2012 and so on).